Our Five Key Points:

 - Calculating the repurchase rate is simple when you have complete data about your sales and returning customers.

-- You can use your repurchase figures to hone marketing campaigns, increase customer loyalty, and understand the customer better.
+- You can use your repurchase figures to hone marketing campaigns, increase customer loyalty, and understand the customer lifecycle better.

 - Using a data integration platform like Integrate.io empowers e-commerce businesses to maximize their business data to drive repeat purchases.